 FINRA may initiate investigations from many varied sources, including examination findings, filings made with FINRA, customer complaints, anonymous tips, automated surveillance reports, and referrals from other regulators or other FINRA departments, among others.

 FINRA can take disciplinary action through two separate procedures: a settlement or a formal complaint.
-With a settlement, a firm or broker can opt to settle with FINRA and sign an Accept, Waiver and Consent form (AWC).
+With a settlement, a firm or broker can opt to settle with FINRA through a Letter of Acceptance, Waiver and Consent (AWC).

 A formal complaint is filed with and heard before FINRA’s Office of Hearing Officers.
 The office assigns to the case a professional hearing officer who is responsible for ensuring the complaint is resolved fairly and expeditiously.
 The case is heard by a three-person panel made up of the hearing officer and two industry panelists.